Predictive Modeling of Flexible EHD Pumps using Kolmogorov-Arnold Networks: Introduction

-This study developed and evaluated a KAN-based predictive model for the output performance (pressure and flow rate) of flexible EHD pumps and compared it against the MLP and Random Forest models.
-The contributions of this paper are introducing a novel application of KAN for predicting the performance of flexible EHD pumps and providing insights into the relations of input parameters in determining the output performance of flexible EHD pumps.
+This study introduced a novel application of KAN for predicting the performance of flexible EHD pumps and providing insights into the relations of input parameters in determining the output performance of flexible EHD pumps.